 It's hard to imagine what the builders of this pavilion were thinking.
 How many people, especially children, would be likely to want to spend part of their summer vacation in a pavilion about schools?
 (CD #30 Photolab #20)

 Demonstration Center Everything from shoes to school equipment is on view in this modernistic structure.
 A New York newspaper samples public opinion on important issues, a Bible society shows a color film.
 A futuristic scale model predicts the design of schools in the year 2000, and new developments in food, furnishings, art and electronics are displayed.
 There are also a children's "adventure playground," a cafeteria, a kosher restaurant and a dining terrace.

-As it turned out not many people were so interested, and in 1965 the pavilion was re-opened as the "Demonstration Center", which was used to showcase products from a variety of vendors.
-It was also a failure.
+As it turned out not many people were interested in the offerings of the Hall of Education, and in 1965 the building was re-opened as the "Demonstration Center", which was used to showcase products from a variety of vendors.
+Most of the displays were quite tacky, and the second year was also a failure.
 (CD #6 Set 30 #9)